Volune/scalable-frontend-with-elm-or-redux/something-volune/README.md

 This is a tentative to provide a scalable architecture, using a custom library (called `engine` in the code).
 This is highly inspired by `redux` and relative libraries.
 It uses `React`.

+The custom library is provided with the solution, and does not currently exists anywhere else.

 ## Concepts

 The architecture is inspired by redux, but introduces more elements.